sarabeth-russert/city_explorer_api/README.md

 Start time: 2:57

+Finish time: 4:00

+Actual time needed to complete: about an hour

+Number and name of feature: error

+Estimate of time needed to complete: 5 min

+Start time: 4:00

-Finish time:
+Finish time: 4:10

-Actual time needed to complete:
+Actual time needed to complete: 10 min